connexcs/docs/docs/reporting-problems.md

 + @connexcs_support_bot

 ### NOC-On-Demand
-If you are interested in **NOC-on-Demand** or Enhanced Support, which would give 24/7 (or to cover their time zone) operational support, please contact us directly to discuss this option.
+If you are interested in **NOC-on-Demand** or Enhanced Support, which would give 24/7 (or to cover your specific time zone) operational support, please contact us directly to discuss this option.

 ## Report a Problem